dell/omnia/docs/Security/ENABLE_SECURITY_LOGIN_NODE.md

 Optionally, different communication protocols can be disabled on the management station using the `restrict_program_support` and `restrict_softwares` variables in `omnia_security_vars.yml.
 These protocols include: telnet,lpd,bluetooth,rlogin and rexec.
 Features that cannot be disabled include: ftp,smbd,nmbd,automount and portmap.

+## Configuring Email Alerts for Authentication Failures

+If the `alert_email_address` variable in `omnia_security_config.yml` is populated with a single, valid email ID, all authentication failures will trigger an email notification.
+A cron job is set up to verify failures and send emails every hour.

+>> __Note:__ The `alert_email_address` variable is __optional__.
+If it is not populated, authentication failure email alerts will be disabled.

 ## Kernel Lockdown

 * RockyOS has Kernel Lockdown mode (Integrity) enabled by default